smbape/node-umd-builder/README.md

 Transform jst files into UMD modules that expose a [lodash template](https://lodash.com/docs#template).

-I added an ignore option which allow to use comment in files.
+I added an ignore option to use comments in files.

 `<%` is to be able to use Java Server Page (JSP) syntax highlight in sublime text and notepad++ since Java is not far from Javscript.